-Iron residue on the surfaces of Stainless steel parts (either cast or wrought) has been a recurring problem for many years – probably since Stainless steels were first developed.
+Iron residue and contamination on stainless steel surfaces (either cast or wrought) has been a recurring problem for many years – probably since stainless steels were first developed.
 Here we will discuss the possible sources of the residue, the consequences of it being present, methods for detecting it, and methods for removing it.

-No list can possibly include all the potential sources of free iron contamination.
+No list can possibly include all the potential sources of iron residue contamination.
 Please consider the following as examples of sources which may or may not play a part in a particular situation.

 Any steel or iron item which comes in contact with the Stainless steel is a potential source of contamination.
 This includes chains, slings, metal shipping containers, work benches, tools (hammers, wrenches, pliers, etc.), machine tools (lathes, mills, machining centers, jaws of chucks, etc.), fork lift trucks, and steel shot or grit used to remove scale, etc.

 Iron residue may also be transferred to Stainless steel surfaces from materials which were previously used on steel or iron parts.
 This includes blasting, grinding, and polishing abrasives; the iron parts they were previously used on may be the containers or the systems used to handle the abrasives, such as blasting cabinets.
 Of course, iron or steel shot or grit used to remove scale or other materials from the Stainless steel items would leave iron residue on the surface.

 One of the most difficult sources of iron residue to avoid is the atmosphere itself.
 Industrial areas have a surprising amount of iron in the air.
 This iron “falls out” onto exposed items, including previously cleaned Stainless steel parts.
 Also, water which is used to “clean” the surfaces may itself contain iron which will be deposited onto the surfaces thought to be clean.
 Note that water may also contain other chemicals which may leave rust-colored deposits which may be mistaken for indications of the presence of free iron.